Using Dynamic Safety Margins as Control Barrier Functions

-As noted in the introduction, finding a CBF for arbitrary constraint sets $\sX \subseteq \sD_x$ is a challenging task.
-In fact, Lemma \ref{lemma:cbf-ctrl-inv} states that a CBF $h$ satisfying Definition \ref{def:cbf} with $\sC = \sX$ exists only if $\sX$ is control invariant (which is generally not the case).
-In spite of this, many practitioners insist on imposing $\sC = \sX$ to construct a ``candidate'' CBF (i.e. a function that satisfies \eqref{eq:setC}, but may not satisfy \eqref{eq:cbf-cond}) and then tuning the class $K_{\infty}$ function $\alpha$ on a case-by-case basis.
-Although this approach can yield good performance, it suffers from the fact that $\exists \vect{x} \in \sX$ such that $\sK(\vect{x}) = \emptyset$, which makes the controller $\beta$ ill-defined.
+As noted in the introduction, finding a CBF for arbitrary constraint sets $\sX \subset \R^n$ is a challenging task.
+In fact, Theorem \ref{thm:cbf-ci} states that a CBF $h:\sD \to \R^{n_c}$ with superlevel set $\sX$ exists only if $\sX$ is control invariant, which is generally not the case.
+In spite of this, many practitioners insist on imposing $\sC = \sX$ to construct a ``candidate'' CBF (i.e. a continuously differentiable function $h:\sD \to \R^{n_c}$ that satisfies $\sX = \sC$ with $\sC$ as in \eqref{eq:setC}) and then tuning a class $\cK$ function $\alpha$ on a case-by-case basis.
+Although this approach can yield good performance, it suffers from the possibility that $\sK_{\alpha}(\bm{x}) = \emptyset$ for some $\bm{x}\in\sX$, which makes the controller $\beta$ ill-defined.

-In this paper, we leverage results from the ERG framework to design a valid CBF that satisfies Definition \ref{def:cbf} using a control invariant subset $\sC \subseteq \sX$.
+In this paper, we leverage results from the ERG framework to design valid CBFs that satisfy Definition \ref{def:cbf}.